marceloamor/reading-list-manager/README.md

 - **SQL Injection Prevention**: Parameterised queries are used throughout
 - **Authentication Middleware**: Protected routes require valid authentication

-## 📝 Implementation Tasks
+## Implementation Tasks

-Your colleague should focus on implementing the following areas (marked with `TODO` comments in the code):
+Focus focus on implementing the following areas (marked with `TODO` comments in the code, though go nuts with it and rework or add whatever):

 ### Backend Tasks
 1. **User Registration** - Implement password hashing and user creation